What is the MassWorks Infrastructure Program?

 What types of activities does the program support?

 The MassWorks Infrastructure Program provides infrastructure grants for work including, but not limited to, sewers, utility extensions, streets, roads, curb-cuts, parking facilities, site preparation and improvements on publicly owned land, demolition, pedestrian walkways, and water treatment systems to support four project types:

 - Multi-family housing development at a density of at least 4 units to the acre (both market and affordable units)

 - Transportation improvements to enhance safety in small, rural communities

 When will the MassWorks Infrastructure Program open a new funding round?

-The 2014 competitive funding round will open August 18th for projects that are ready to proceed as soon as weather permits during the upcoming construction season (Spring 2015).
+The 2015 competitive funding round will open Monday, August 24thth for projects that are ready to proceed as soon as weather permits during the upcoming construction season (Spring 2016).
 Only those projects that are prepared to proceed to construction in the upcoming spring should apply for consideration.

 Has the MassWorks Application changed?